-- 20. Having determined that the total cost of implementing the WECC-wide energy imbalance market would be \$19.6 million, the CAISO proceeded to develop a rate that could be used for individual participants.
-To do so, the CAISO divided the \$19.6 million total cost by the 636.2 million MWh of non-CAISO net energy for load in the WECC, for a rate of \$0.031/MWh. - 21.
-Finally, to determine the implementation fee for NorthWestern as established in the Implementation Agreement, the CAISO applied the rate to NorthWestern's reported net energy for load for 2016 of 10 million MWh, for a rounded total of \$310,000.
+20. Having determined that the total cost of implementing the WECC-wide EIM would be \$19.6 million as described above, the CAISO proceeded to develop a rate that could be used for individual participants.
+To do so, the CAISO divided the \$19.6

+- million total cost by the 636.2 million MWh of non-CAISO net energy for load in the WECC, for a rate of \$0.031/MWh. - 21.
+Finally, to determine the implementation fee for EPE as set forth in the Implementation Agreement, the CAISO applied the rate described above to EPE's reported net energy for load for 2019 of 8,533 million MWh, for a rounded total of \$265,000.

-Comparison of NorthWestern Fee to Generic Rate
+Comparison of EPE Fee to Generic Rate

-22. Although the CAISO intends to base the implementation fee on a generic rate that would reasonably allocate the costs of a WECC-wide energy imbalance market to all potential participants, the CAISO thought it worthwhile to compare NorthWestern's fee based on the \$0.031/MWh rate with an estimate of the specific costs of expansion of the existing energy imbalance market to include NorthWestern.
-Using the same process described above, the CAISO estimated the costs (in thousands) that appear in the following table:
+22. Although the CAISO intends to base the implementation fee on a generic rate that would reasonably allocate the costs of a WECC-wide EIM to all potential participants, the CAISO thought it worthwhile to compare EPE's fee based on the \$0.031/MWh rate with an estimate of the specific costs of expansion of the existing EIM to include EPE.
+Using the same process described above, the CAISO estimated the costs (in thousands of dollars) that appear in the following table: